HITsz-TMG/Agentic-CIGEval/README.md

 # CIGEval
 <p align="center">
-   📃 <a href="" target="_blank">Paper</a>
+   📃 <a href="https://arxiv.org/abs/2504.07046" target="_blank">Paper</a>
 </p>
 In this work, we propose CIGEval, a unified agentic framework for comprehensive evaluation of conditional image generation tasks.
 CIGEval utilizes large multimodal models (LMMs) as its core, integrating a multi-functional toolbox to enable fine-grained evaluation.
-Please check out our paper <a href="" target="_blank">"A Unified Agentic Framework for Evaluating Conditional Image Generation"</a>.
+Please check out our paper <a href="https://arxiv.org/abs/2504.07046" target="_blank">"A Unified Agentic Framework for Evaluating Conditional Image Generation"</a>.

 ## 🌟 Framework